vietor/weaknet-cpp/README.md

 I was create a small **shadowsocks** server [weaknet-python](https://github.com/vietor/weaknet-python) at 2015.
 I was always used it with stream crypto algorithm **chacha20-ietf**.
 I found that the newest windows client was drop all stream crypto algorithm when i was buy a new Windows laptop at 2021.
-So, i need upgrade the server for my **shadowsocks** cliets.
+So, i need upgrade the server for my **shadowsocks** clients.
 I am unhappy.

 # Why